-- ◊ Francesco Piraino (Cini Foundation / Harvard Divinity School) - ◊ Andrea and Greta Biasca-Caroni (Archivio Luigi Pericle) - ♦ Andreas Kilcher (ETH Zurich) - ◊ Pascal Rousseau (Université Paris 1 Panthéon Sorbonne) - ♦ Claudia Tobin (Cambridge University)
+- ♦ Francesco Piraino (Cini Foundation / Università di Bologna) - ♦ Andrea and Greta Biasca-Caroni (Archivio Luigi Pericle) - ♦ Andreas Kilcher (ETH Zurich) - ♦ Pascal Rousseau (Université Paris 1 Panthéon) - ♦ Claudia Tobin (Cambridge University/Royal Drawing School)

-Institutions of this network
+The institutions of this network

 .
-Centre for Comparative Studies of Civilisations and Spiritualities, Cini Foundation - Venice, Italy
+Centre for Comparative Studies of Civilizations and Spiritualities, Cini Foundation - Venice, Italy

 In keeping with its own history and tradition, the Giorgio Cini Foundation has created a Centre for Comparative Studies of Civilisations and Spiritualities.
-The new centre has evolved naturally from the previous "Venice and the East Institute", which was founded in 1958 with the principal aim of promoting the study of the civilisations of India and the Far East.
-The Centre focuses on the study of different cultures, religions, and spiritualities from a comparative perspective.
-This comparison is intended as an instrument for promoting dialogue between civilisations, in order to discuss ideas, but also political, theoretical, and aesthetic experiences.
+The new Centre has evolved naturally from the previous Venice and the East Institute, which was founded in 1958 with the principal aim of promoting the study of the civilisations of India and the Far East.
+The Centre focuses on the study of different cultures, religions and spiritualities from a comparative perspective.
+This comparison is intended as an instrument for promoting dialogue between civilisations, in order to discuss ideas, but also political, theoretical and aesthetic experiences.

-The projects we intend to develop are centred on: 1) Mysticism, esotericism, spirituality, and popular religion, which are elusive concepts that, in the words of Michel De Certeau, "haunt" the epistemology of the contemporary social sciences.
-We welcome interdisciplinary works that address these concepts, connecting philosophical reflections, social sciences, and theologies.
-Scholars are invited to work in the Centre's library, which hosts a rich collection in the areas of Orientalism, colonial literature, exotericism, and comparative religions.
-2) Boundaries between science and religion, which are often blurred.
-Some historians, Orientalists, and psychoanalysts of the twentieth century, such as Mircea Eliade, Henry Corbin, and Carl Gustav Jung, have been called "religionist"; they have, in fact, mixed conceptions and experiences of the sacred together with historical and scientific descriptions.
+Among the projects we intend to develop are: - Mysticism, esotericism, spirituality and popular religion are elusive concepts, which, as Michel De Certeau states, "haunt" the epistemology of the contemporary social sciences.
+We welcome interdisciplinary works on these concepts, connecting philosophical reflections, social sciences and theologies.
+Scholars are invited to work in the library of the Centre, which hosts a rich collection on Orientalism, colonial literature, exotericism, and comparative religions. - The boundaries between science and religion are often blurred.
+Some historians, Orientalists and psychoanalysts of the 20th century, such as Mircea Eliade, Henry Corbin, and Carl Gustav Jung, have been called "religionist"; they have, in fact, mixed conceptions and experiences of the sacred together with historical and scientific descriptions.
 A current within the new religious movements and the New Age culture, called "Quantum Mysticism", has been adopting the narratives of the natural sciences.
-The "ontological turn" described by contemporary anthropology is completely different and opens the possibility of other realities and dimensions.
-We invite scholars to explore the boundaries between science, culture, and religion.
-3) Relationship with the Other; almost every religion faces otherness and problematises the border between "us" and "them".
+Completely different is the "ontological turn" described by contemporary anthropology, which opens up to the possibility of other realities and dimensions.
+We invite scholars to explore the boundaries between science, culture and religion. - The relationship with the Other.
+Almost every religion faces otherness, and problematises the border between "us" and "them".
 The border could be cultural, ethnic, linguistic, or linked to sexual orientation and gender identity.
 We ask scholars to discuss religious boundaries.
 How is the Other perceived?
 Who is the infidel?
-How do these borders move according to the political and social context?
-4) Relationship between New Age and Old Age; the social sciences have tried to describe changes in religious practices in contemporary societies by employing new categories, such as "religious modernity", "bricolage", "post-secular", and "New Age".
+How do these borders move according to the political and social context? - Between New and Old Age.
+The social sciences have tried to describe changes in religious practices in contemporary societies by employing new categories, such as "religious modernity", "bricolage", "post-secular", and "New Age".
 The risk is to fall into presentism, ascribing all the characteristics of religious phenomena to the so-called modern turn.
-We therefore propose to investigate the relationships between old and new trends within religious phenomena.
-5) Phenomenology of the religious body: perceptions, emotions, sensations, and construction of the body.
-We invite scholars to describe and understand the intertwining of body, perception, understanding, and culture.
-6) Study and enhancement of the Tiziano Terzani Archive, donated by the family to the Giorgio Cini Foundation, containing personal documents and photographs.
+We therefore propose to investigate the relationships between old and new trends within religious phenomena. - Phenomenology of the religious body: perceptions, emotions, sensations and construction of the body.
+We invite scholars to describe and understand the intertwining of body, perception, understanding and culture. - Projects dedicated to the study and valorisation of the Tiziano Terzani Archive, donated by the family to the Giorgio Cini Foundation, containing personal documents and photographs.